 Buffer sizes.
-The computational-network model assumes implicitly that the connections used between the nodes have infinite size.
+The computational-network model assumes implicitly that the connections used between the nodes have infinite capacity.
 This implies that the execution of a compute node can never be blocked on a full connection.
 In practice, a connection will be assigned a buffer of finite size to store data as the amount of available memory in a system is limited.
-As a result, a node which produces data may have to wait until there is enough space in the connection.
+As a result, a node which produces data may have to wait until there is enough space in the connection buffer.
 In other words, the producing node must wait until the consuming node has read enough data elements from the connection.
 This dependency between the producing and consuming node will affect the event diagram and thus the concurrency measures.
 If a separate buffer with fixed size is assigned to each connection, then we can analyze this impact in the following way.
-During the construction of the event diagram the used buffer space of each connection is counted over time.
+During the construction of the event diagram the used buffer size of each connection is counted over time.
 If insufficient space is available, a node stalls the execution of a write event (i.e. it inserts idle time) till there is enough space on the connection to write the data elements.
 The resulting event diagram can then be analyzed in the normal way and the impact of the buffer size on the concurrency measures becomes visible.
 Note that this allows a fast exploration of the effect of buffer sizes on the concurrency properties of a design, without the need for re-executing the application.

 It may also be interesting to study the number of data elements that are stored over time in the buffer and to take this information into account in the concurrency optimization.
-For example, Figure 17.a shows the number of data elements stored in a connection between two of the compute nodes in a JPEG decoder over time.
+For example, the dotted line in Figure 16 shows the number of data elements stored in the connection between two of the compute nodes in a JPEG decoder design over time.
 Typically only 64 or 128 data elements are stored in the connection at the same time.
 However, there are a few points at which many more data elements need to be stored.
-Furthermore it is clear that the node which produces the data elements does this at a more or less constant rate.
-So, the increase in used buffer space must be caused by the consuming node.
-Analysis of the source code of this node revealed that each time after it had received a certain amount of data a transformation was applied on it.
+Furthermore, it is clear that the node which produces the data elements does this at a more or less constant rate.
+So, the consuming node causes the large buffer requirement.
+Analvsis of the source code of this node revealed that each time after it had received a certain amount of data a transformation was applied on it.
 While this transformation was executing, the producing node continued filling the connection.
-This transformation, however, could be performed after a small amount of data was received - i.e. the transformation could be distributed more evenly over the execution time of the producing node.
-Applying this transformation to the source code of the producing node led to the buffer size requirements shown in Figure 17.b The required buffer size is reduced with a factor three while the concurrency properties of the design are preserved.
+This transformation, however, could also be performed after a small amount of data was received - i.e. the transformation could be distributed more evenly over the execution time of the consuming node.
+Applying this transformation to the source code of the consuming node led to the buffer size requirements shown in Figure 16 as the 'adapted' version.
+The required buffer size is reduced with a factor three while the concurrency properties of the design are preserved.